partiql/partiql-lang-kotlin/docs/user/AggFunc.md

 # Aggregate Function
-Aggregate function takes in a single result value from a collection of input values.
+Aggregate function outputs a single result value from a collection of input values.

 Unlike SQL, `GROUP BY` is not required to use the aggregate function.